Do I have to have a bachelor's degree in engineering in order to apply to one of your programs?

 Do you accept transfer master's students?

-All master’s students may request transfer of up to 2 graduate level courses completed elsewhere or prior to enrollment in the program.
-All students, including those who may have already begun a master’s program elsewhere, must submit and complete our online application
+Master's students may request transfer of up to 2 graduate-level courses completed elsewhere or prior to enrollment in the program.

 Can I pursue multiple programs at once?

 Yes.
 We have several multiple degree options.
 Students may do a dual degree within Penn Engineering.
-Some programs offer dual/joint degree options in cooperation with other schools on campus such as the Schools of Medicine and Law.
+You can find more information here.

 When is your application deadline?